 A: Yes.
 We encourage you to download the application questions before you begin the application so you can have everything ready to go.
 Enlisting a proof-reader to review your answers before you complete the application is also highly recommended.
-Download the application questions for 2019-2020 Competitive Small Grants and/or 2019-2020 Oregon Wine Country Plates Matching Grants.
+Download the application questions for the 2021-2022 Oregon Wine Country Plates Matching Grants.

 Q: I am a non-profit business.
 Do I still need to upload a W-9 form?

 A: Yes, all entities applying for grant funding through Travel Oregon must upload a completed W-9 form.
 Make sure you are using a current W-9 form.
 Non-profit businesses need to fill out their exemption code in Box 4.
 Non-profits need to enter Exempt Payee Code = 1 in this section (ignore the line regarding FATCA) as is described on page three of the W-9 directions.

 Q: What is the document that I need to upload in order to show proof of my Federal Tax ID?